Sonic Pi: Ruby as a Composition Tool

 (Note: Some examples below won't be full blocks of code, or just don't demonstrate audible changes, so I won't be doing this for all of them.)

-Since this is built on top of plain Ruby, we can abridge this, and make it more flexible so we're not repeating a lot of code.
+Since the control language is built on top of plain Ruby, we can abridge this, and make it more flexible so we're not repeating a lot of code.

 We'll define the whole sequence here: